Infoblox-PS/ibx-sdk/src_docs/user_guide/functions.md

     See the WAPI Guide for details on all objects, properties, functions, and parameters.

 ## Next Available Network

 1. Retrieve the object reference from the network container
 2. Fetch 2 available networks from the network container
 3. Create the 2 networks received

 !!! tip

-    The wapi.getone('<wapi_object', params, **kwargs) method does not return a response object.
+    The `wapi.getone('<wapi_object>', params, **kwargs)` method does not return a response object.
     It will return an object reference of type string.

-To fetch the reference for network container 192.168.0.0/16 from the Grid, we start to create our script with the following:
+To fetch the reference for network container 192.168.0.0/16 from the Grid, we start to create our script with the
+following:

 ```python
 import sys